salihgunduz/epftoolbox_transfer_learning/README.md

 # epftoolbox transfer learning
 #### This is the modified version of the epftoobox for transfer learning applications.

+The library has been developed as part of the following article:

+- Gunduz Salih, Ugurlu Umut, Oksuz Ilkay.
+"Transfer learning for electricity price forecasting. [https://doi.org/10.1016/j.segan.2023.100996](https://doi.org/10.1016/j.segan.2023.100996).

 At first, we selected the best DNN models from [Lago et. al. (2021)](https://doi.org/10.1016/j.apenergy.2021.116983.) for the Belgium(DNN 4) and France(DNN 3) target markets.
 We applied transfer learning from Belgium to France and France to Belgium.